wahyuwiyoko/blog/content/general/my-resources-list.md

 ## Others

 - [App Ideas Collection](https://github.com/florinpop17/app-ideas) - Application ideas which can be used to improve coding skills.
+- [Awesome Privacy](https://github.com/pluja/awesome-privacy) - List of services and alternatives to privative services.
 - [Best websites a programmer should visit](https://github.com/sdmg15/Best-websites-a-programmer-should-visit) - Some useful websites for programmers.
 - [DevDocs](https://devdocs.io/) - API documentation browser.
 - [Dev Resources](https://devresourc.es/) - A collaborative list of resources for developers.